CodexLink/GeM-ESSAC/README.md

 ## Authors

-Here are the current list of authors who are taking part in the project.
+Here are the list of authors who are taking part of the project.

 * **Janrey Licas** - *Initial Work / Project Lead* - [CodexLink](https://github.com/CodexLink)

 ## Acknowledgments
-Unknown for now...
+Unknown

 ## License

 This project is licensed under the GNU v3 License - see the [LICENSE.md](https://github.com/CodexLink/IoTMesC/blob/master/README.md) file for details

 ## Credits
 - Online Markdown TOC hosted by [Ecotrust-Canada](https://github.com/Ecotrust-Canada/markdown-toc) at [this site](https://ecotrust-canada.github.io/markdown-toc/) and created by [https://github.com/jonschlinkert/markdown-toc](jonschlinkert/markdown-toc)

-A Personal Project by Janrey Licas